Melody Gardot

-Melody Gardot (/ɡɑrˈdoʊ/; born February 2, 1985) is an American jazz singer.
+Melody Joy Gardot (/ˈmɛlədiɡɑrˈdoʊ/); born February 2, 1985) is an American musician, singer, songwriter, and composer.
+Widely considered as one of the best jazz vocalists of her generation, she is known for her smoky contralto voice, understated vocal delivery, and a musical style that blends jazz with blues, bossa nova, folk, and pop influences.
+Gardot first gained attention in the mid-2000s and achieved international recognition with five studio albums: Worrisome Heart (2006), My One and Only Thrill (2009), The Absence (2012), Currency of Man (2015), and Sunset in the Blue (2020).

-At the age of 19, Gardot was hit by a car and sustained a head injury.
-Music played a critical role in her recovery.
-She became an advocate of music therapy, visiting hospitals and universities to discuss its benefits.
-In 2012, she gave her name to a music therapy program in New Jersey.
+At the age of 19, Gardot was struck by a car and sustained a serious head injury, an event that proved pivotal in shaping her life and career.
+During her rehabilitation, music played a critical role in her recovery, leading her to become a strong advocate of music therapy.
+She has since visited hospitals and universities to discuss the therapeutic benefits of music in neurological and physical rehabilitation.
+In 2012, Gardot lent her name to a music therapy program in New Jersey.

+Gardot often performs seated and wearing dark sunglasses to reduce sensory stimulation related to the lingering effects of her injuries.
+Throughout her career, she has toured extensively across Asia, Europe, and North America, collaborating with jazz ensembles and orchestras.
+Her work is frequently noted for its cinematic atmosphere, lyrical intimacy, and the revival of classic jazz aesthetics within a contemporary framework.

 Early life and education

 Gardot was born in New Jersey and was brought up by her grandparents.
 Her grandmother was a Polish immigrant.
 Her mother, a photographer, traveled often, so they had few possessions and lived out of suitcases.
 Gardot studied fashion at the Community College of Philadelphia.

 Accident and therapy

 While riding her bicycle in Philadelphia in November 2003, Gardot was struck by a car and sustained head, spinal, and pelvic injuries.
 Confined to a hospital bed for a year, she needed to relearn simple tasks and was left oversensitive to light and sound.
 Suffering from short- and long-term memory loss, she struggled with her sense of time.

 Encouraged by a physician who believed music would help heal her brain, Gardot learned to hum, then to sing into a tape recorder, and eventually to write songs.

 For several years, she traveled with a physiotherapist and carried a transcutaneous electrical nerve stimulator to reduce pain.

 Given her oversensitivity to sound, she chose quieter music.
 On the treadmill, she listened to bossa nova by Stan Getz, specifically "The Girl from Ipanema".
 Unable to sit comfortably at the piano, she learned to play guitar on her back.
 During her recovery, she wrote songs that became part of the self-produced EP Some Lessons: The Bedroom Sessions.
 Gardot was reluctant to record her songs at first, stating that they were too private for the public to hear, but relented and allowed her songs to be played on a Philadelphia radio station.